How to build business visibility beyond social media

 3. YouTube and video content

 Short “how-to” videos, talks, or repurposed blog content work well for YouTube.
 Video content signals authority to search engines and increases discoverability.
-Plus it’s a genuinely helpful way to share information with people.
+Plus, it’s a genuinely helpful way to share information with people.

-4. Communities and collaboration
+4. Communities and connections

 5. Press releases